DbVisualizer-Mac-License/DbVisualizer-Mac/README.md

 ## Overview

-<a href="#">DbVisualizer for macOS</a> represents a comprehensive database client and visualization solution engineered to integrate seamlessly with Mac systems.
-Built on native frameworks and established interface conventions, it provides predictable operation that fits naturally into existing workflows.
-The design prioritizes both accessibility and depth, ensuring essential functions remain visible while advanced capabilities stay available when needed.
+<a href="#">TunnelBear for macOS</a> is a focused VPN and network security tool built to feel native on the Mac.
+It relies on system frameworks, familiar interface patterns and predictable behavior so users can integrate it into daily routines without friction.
+The layout emphasizes clarity, with tools grouped into logical sections that keep both power and simplicity within reach.

-During regular operation, DbVisualizer maintains straightforward access to primary features while exposing <a href="#">sophisticated controls</a> for users requiring detailed customization.
-Navigation follows macOS standards with recognizable menus, keyboard shortcuts and interface elements that accelerate task completion.
-Both new users and experienced operators benefit from the consistent, stable environment that supports efficient work patterns.
+In everyday use, TunnelBear keeps core actions close at hand while offering additional <a href="#">advanced controls</a> for users who want to fine‑tune behavior.
+Menus, shortcuts and panels follow Apple's design language, helping you move quickly between tasks.
+Whether you are exploring features for the first time or returning to established workflows, the environment stays consistent and reliable.

-The underlying architecture leverages <a href="#">macOS core technologies</a> to deliver reliable performance across demanding operations.
-This foundation enables smooth handling of extensive processing, real‑time updates and simultaneous task execution without compromising interface responsiveness.
-System‑level integration ensures background tasks execute efficiently while maintaining fluid interaction with controls and displays.
+Under the hood, TunnelBear is engineered around <a href="#">macOS technologies</a> that handle performance‑critical work.
+This approach allows it to remain responsive even while processing complex operations, managing multiple tasks or handling large datasets at once.
+Background operations are handled quietly, keeping the interface smooth so that navigation, configuration and monitoring always feel responsive.

-Professional users appreciate DbVisualizer's support for complex requirements through extensive configuration options, saved presets and automation capabilities.
-Behavioral adjustments accommodate individual preferences, from modified operational intervals and custom handling rules to specialized integration protocols.
-Configuration interfaces use clear <a href="#">settings panels</a> with descriptive labels rather than cryptic command‑line parameters.
+For professionals, TunnelBear supports more demanding scenarios with configurable options, presets and automation‑friendly behavior.
+Settings can be adjusted to match preferred habits, whether that means changing operational parameters, tuning performance rules or adapting how the app interacts with external services.
+These options are organized using descriptive <a href="#">preference panels</a> rather than hidden configuration files.

-Throughout extended use, <a href="#">DbVisualizer</a> establishes itself as a stable component of the macOS ecosystem.
-The combination of thoughtful interface design, optimized performance and sensible default configurations supports sustained productivity.
-Users develop confidence in the application's predictable behavior, secure data handling and continued compatibility as the operating system advances.
+Over time, <a href="#">TunnelBear</a> becomes a dependable part of the Mac environment.
+Its combination of refined interface decisions, efficient processing and thoughtful defaults makes it suitable for long‑term use.
+Users can trust that the application will behave consistently, preserve work safely and adapt as macOS continues to evolve.

 ---